 If you have a busy street directly next to the pool, consider installing a tall wooden or aluminum fence so that people cannot see into your yard from outside.
 This will help prevent neighbors from peeking over or receiving any unwanted attention.

 If there is a tall hedge on one side of your pool, it may not need as high of a wall around it because nobody can see into it from that angle anyway.
-This means that you could use something like chain-link fencing, barbed wire, or even a simple garden fence to ensure that your yard is well-contained.
+This means that you could use something like chain-link fencing, barbed wire, or even a simple garden fence post to ensure that your yard is well-contained.

 3) Pool Fence Safety